It’s that time of year when the sun is on a mission to make everyone feel sticky, lazy, and, worst of all, hot (in the least attractive way possible).

 No Cruising Allowed

-Mowing the lawn isn’t the most thrilling activity to do, I imagine.
+I imagine that mowing the lawn isn’t the most thrilling activity to do.

 You win some, you lose some, right?